mk-fg/fgtk/README.md

 Useful to query "which image is it" right from tty.
 Quality of the resulting images is kinda amazing, given tty limitations.

+###### audio_split

+Simple bash script to split media files with any audio into chunks of specified length (in minutes), e.g.: `audio_split some-long-audiobook.mp3 sla 20` will produce 20-min-long sla-001.mp3, sla-002.mp3, sla-003.mp3, etc.  Last length arg can be omitted, and defaults to 15 min.

+Uses ffprobe (ffmpeg) to get duration and ffmpeg with "-acodec copy -vn" to grab the chunks from source file.

 #### notifications